XLixl4snSU/yourls-telegram-notifier/README.md

 ## Installation

-:bulb: This is a great place for showing how to install the package.
-The common way is as below:

 1. In `/user/plugins`, create a new folder named `telegram-notifier`.
 2. Drop these files in that directory.
 3. Go to the Plugins administration page (eg. `http://sho.rt/admin/plugins.php`) and activate the plugin.